 in your case.

 You also should seek the comfort of having an aggressive and skilled legal advocate who has years of courtroom experience.
 Without the benefit of good legal counsel your finances, assets, real estate, and very self-worth could all be placed in jeopardy.
 Our firm is dedicated to helping those in need with all present or impending family law issues.
-At the Law Office of Timothy Armstrong, P.A., you will be treated with the respect and compassion you deserve and gain access to an experienced and aggressive team of professionals to assist you in your time of need.
+At Armstrong Law Group, P.A., you will be treated with the respect and compassion you deserve and gain access to an experienced and aggressive team of professionals to assist you in your time of need.
 Here you will get straight talk with aggressive, experienced, and assessable representation for all of your family law needs.
 Call us and speak with a Jacksonville Divorce lawyer about your legal matter.
 Contact us today for a your confidential consultation and case evaluation.

 Family law cases and issues come in a variety of forms.
 Most of the time prospective clients set up a consultation with our firm to discuss a current or impending contested divorce.
 “What should I do” or “How do I respond” are common questions asked during the initial consultation.
 Many times a spouse will either wish to file a dissolution of marriage petition, commonly called divorce, with the court, while other times a spouse will come to our office having already been served with divorce papers.
 Similarly, a parent of a young child may come into our office seeking assistance with custody of their child.
 Regardless of your situation, we have the skill, experience, and tenacity to assist you in your time of need.
-If any of these situations applies to you, contact an experienced Jacksonville divorce attorney at the Law Office of Timothy Armstrong, P.A. for a consultation.
+If any of these situations applies to you, contact an experienced Jacksonville divorce attorney at Armstrong Law Group, P.A. for a consultation.

 When going through or considering dissolution of marriage a whole other set of questions and issues becomes relevant.
 First, if there are children, the issue of custody and protecting one’s rights of custody will be the foremost concern.
 Florida Statute Section 61.13 is the governing body of law that speaks to custody and time sharing while setting parameters for the same.
 Section 61.13 addresses a litany of relevant factors for the Court to look at when determining time sharing and a time sharing plan.
 Interpreting this statute and the case law interpreting this statute should only be handled by an experienced and skilled law firm.
 If you have concerns over the custody of a child or children it is best to contact a skilled legal advocate who will fight hard during difficult times.
-Begin protecting all of your rights regarding parental time sharing by contacting an experienced Jacksonville custody lawyer today at the Law Office of Timothy Armstrong, P.A.
+Begin protecting all of your rights regarding parental time sharing by contacting an experienced Jacksonville custody lawyer today at Armstrong Law Group, P.A.

 Another major issue that is embedded in nearly all contested divorce cases is that of payment of alimony to the other spouse.
 In general, alimony is based on many factors under the laws of our state.
 Importantly, the length and duration of the marriage is considered an important starting point when determining the type and amount of money, if any, that may be potentially awarded.
 Interpreting the law and gathering the evidence early on may be crucial to securing your rights under Florida statutes governing alimony.
 Understandably payment of funds to the other spouse is a sensitive subject that often creates a lot of stress during the process of getting divorced.
 Like time sharing issues, this area of law is governed primarily by Florida Statutes and the case law interpreting those statutes.
 Alimony is generally broken down into categories depending on the length of marriage and facts of the case.
 For example, alimony can be classified as temporary, lump sum, bridge the gap, or permanent.
 Contact our experienced Jacksonville alimony lawyer for questions regarding your case.